 Localisation is also frequently applied in the realm of visual content, for instance when the emotional value of a specific image or certain colour within a culture doesn’t align with a company’s or brand’s message.

 The main reason behind the significance of localisation is avoiding miscommunication and embarrassing situations resulting from cultural differences.
 The last thing you want is to offend your audience by using a poorly chosen expression or word.
 It doesn’t take much to undermine all the work you put into a carefully developed (marketing) message.

 Localisation isn’t about dotting i’s and crossing t’s.
 It’s a process that requires anticipating far in advance, even before you start writing texts or developing a marketing strategy.

-Why is Ludejo the right choice for your localisation project?
+Why is localisation with Ludejo the right choice for your project?

 We are interested in what you’re doing, what your area of expertise is and what kind of message your company, institute or foundation wishes to carry out.
 We want to help you grow and reach your target audience, wherever in the world they may be.

 Our translators take into account both textual and substantial aspects, such as cultural preferences, context and a suitable layout for your target audience.
 We guarantee that we provide you with content that suits your audience.
 High-quality content, whether it be a single document or an entire website.